Dakota Kai: Storyline with Raquel González (2020–2022)

-Damage CTRL (2022–present)
+Damage CTRL (2022–2025)

-On 30 July 2022, Kai re-signed with WWE and returned at SummerSlam alongside Bayley and Iyo Sky (formerly known as Io Shirai).
+On 30 July 2022, Kai re-signed with WWE and returned at SummerSlam alongside Bayley and Iyo Sky (formerly known as Io Shirai), confronting Raw Women's Champion Bianca Belair.
 She officially joined the Raw brand as a heel and made her debut for the brand the following night.
-Throughout the summer, the trio became known as Damage CTRL and they started a feud with Bianca Belair, Alexa Bliss, and Asuka that led to various singles and tag team matches, with the most notable being a six-woman tag team match at Clash at the Castle, where Damage CTRL were victorious.

-At the same time, Kai and Sky entered a tournament for the vacant WWE Women's Tag Team Championship.
-The two made it to the finals, where they lost to Aliyah and Raquel Rodriguez after Aliyah pinned Dakota even though she was not the legal competitor.
-This set up a rematch between the two teams, in which Kai and Sky defeated Aliyah and Rodriguez on the 12 September episode of Raw to win the Women's Tag Team Championship for the first time.
-Kai and Sky lost the titles on the 31 October episode of Raw to Bliss and Asuka and went on to regain them five days later Crown Jewel, which also marked the first time a women's championship changed hands in the Middle East.
-The rivalry between the two trios ended at Survivor Series WarGames on 26 November, where Damage CTRL, Rhea Ripley, and Nikki Cross lost to Belair, Asuka, Bliss, Mia Yim, and Becky Lynch in a WarGames match.
+On 8 August episode of Raw, the trio challenged Belair, Alexa Bliss and Asuka to a six-woman tag team match at Clash at the Castle.
+Kai and Sky then participated in a tournament for the vacant WWE Women's Tag Team Championship and made it to the finals, where they lost to Aliyah and Raquel Rodriguez, albeit controversially as Aliyah pinned Kai even though she was not the legal competitor.
+On 3 September, at Clash at the Castle, the stable of Kai, Sky and Bayley was named as Damage CTRL, defeating Belair's team.
+On 12 September episode of Raw, Kai and Sky defeated Aliyah and Rodriguez in a rematch to win the Women's Tag Team Championship for the first time.
+With the win, Kai and Sky became two of three (the other being Rodriguez) wrestlers to have won the WWE and NXT Women's Tag Team Championships.
+Kai and Sky lost the titles on 31 October episode of Raw to Bliss and Asuka, ending their reign at 48 days.
+At Crown Jewel on 5 November, they won back the titles in a rematch, marking the first time a women's championship changed hands in the Middle East.
+At Survivor Series WarGames on 26 November, Damage CTRL, Rhea Ripley and Nikki Cross lost to Belair, Asuka, Bliss, Mia Yim and Becky Lynch, who pinned Kai, in a WarGames match.
+On 16 December episode of SmackDown, Kai and Sky retained their titles against Liv Morgan and Tegan Nox.

-Kai then entered the women's Royal Rumble match at the titular event on 28 January 2023.
-She eliminated five wrestlers, four of which were done by her, Bayley, and Iyo Sky, before being eliminated by Becky Lynch.

-On the February 27 episode of Raw.
-Kai and Sky lost titles to Lynch and Lita, ending their second reign at 114 days.
+On 28 January 2023, Kai entered the women's Royal Rumble match at the titular event.
+She eliminated five wrestlers before being eliminated by Lynch.
+On 27 February episode of Raw, Kai and Sky lost the Women's Tag Team Championship to Lynch and Lita after interference from Trish Stratus, ending their second reign at 114 days.
+The feud resulted in a six-woman tag team match at WrestleMania 39 on 1 April, where Damage CTRL lost to Lynch, Lita, and Stratus.